-In a way, Hopper’s portrayal is timeless: three quarters of a century later, diners are still hosting night owls of the 21st century variety.
-But these venues are vanishing – a 2015 Crain’s article informed by the New York City Department of Health reported that diners have seen a 60 percent decline in the past 25 years – due to rising rent costs and discerning millennial palates vetoing greasy spoon fare.
+In a way, Hopper’s portrayal is timeless: three-quarters of a century later, diners are still hosting night owls.
+But these venues are vanishing – a 2015 Crain’s article informed by the New York City department of health reported that diners had seen a 60 percent decline in the previous 25 years – due to rising rents and discerning millennial palates vetoing greasy-spoon fare.

 Nighthawks is said to embody the loneliness of the city, which becomes lonelier still each time another diner shuts its doors.
-But two Manhattan locales, the classic all-night Waverly Diner and the newly revived Empire Diner, continue to serve their communities with pride, employing overtly different approaches, but with complementary principles of good food and warm hospitality nonetheless.
+But two Manhattan locales, the classic all-night Waverly Diner and the newly revived Empire Diner, continue to serve their communities with pride, employing different approaches but with complementary principles of good food and warm hospitality.

 Greenwich Village, 1942

 Fluorescent light illuminates a fire-haired woman next to a suited man, a diner waiter half-facing the pair, and a third man lost in thought with his back to the viewer.
-The brilliant luminosity of this meticulous composition is visually commanding; yet Hopper’s odd birds—each disjointed from one another to varying degrees – fail with purpose to satisfy the viewer with acknowledgment.
-Nighthawks is at once a captivating glimpse of a classic New York night, and a cold snapshot of urban alienation after dark.
+The brilliant luminosity of this meticulous composition is visually commanding; yet Hopper’s odd birds – all disjointed from one another to varying degrees – fail to satisfy the viewer with any form of acknowledgment.
+Nighthawks is at once a captivating glimpse of a classic New York night and a cold snapshot of urban alienation after dark.

 Few artists have captured the loneliness of New York City as Hopper did.
-Born in the Hudson River-adjacent town of Nyack, New York, he studied under the illustrious American Ashcan School painter Robert Henri, whose tutelage influenced Hopper’s oeuvre of remote figures awash in the landscapes of their thoughts and physical environments; some solitary, others side by side with fellow subjects simultaneously adrift in introspection.
-Hopper’s humans embody a subtle, creeping desolation—a time-honored condition that so many New Yorkers can relate to.
+Born in the Hudson River-adjacent town of Nyack, New York, he studied under the illustrious American Ashcan School painter Robert Henri.
+Henri’s tutelage influenced Hopper’s oeuvre of remote figures awash in the landscapes of their thoughts and physical environments, some solitary, others side by side with fellow subjects simultaneously adrift in introspection.
+Hopper’s humans embody a subtle, creeping desolation, a time-honored condition that so many New Yorkers can relate to.